 Data Protection - it’s all about you!

 Protecting your personal data is very important to the Association.
-It is also important that you know your rights and our obligations.
-These apply to any company or organisation that has your records in the U.K. Please read the Frequently Asked Questions in downloads, or get in touch if you want to have a chat about how we use your personal data.
+It is also important you know your rights and our obligations.
+These apply to any company or organisation holding your records in the U.K. and Europe.